 - To install replacement drainage where there is no new drainage or plumbing systems works involved, minor repairs, and garden walls.

-# Where to go for Building Regulation Approval?
+# Where to go for Building Regulations Approval?

 Building Control Bodies or BCB usually has the responsibility of checking if the building regulations are being complied.
 There are two types of Building Control Bodies-

 - A local authority building control